You will need an occupation permit if you intend to occupy any state forest, timber reserve or forest reserve for a particular purpose, including:

 - other purposes (including coal seam gas activities).

-An occupation permit will typically not be granted over state forest land if the proposed use:
+An occupation permit will typically not be granted for state forest, timber reserve or forest reserve if the proposed use:

 - is inconsistent with the management principles for the reserve